Terrorist threat may be at most 'heightened state' since 9/11, Napolitano says

 "I actually consider al-Qaeda in the Arabian Peninsula . . . [to be] probably the most significant risk to the U.S. homeland," said Leiter, using the formal name for the Yemeni affiliate.
 "They've been quite successful at being innovators."

 Al-Qaeda in the Arabian Peninsula has been tied to attempts to blow up a commercial aircraft over Detroit and two cargo planes traveling to the United States.
-One of the group's leading ideologues, U.S.-born cleric Anwar al-Aulaqi, has been linked to Maj.
-Nidal M. Hasan, an Army major facing trial for the mass shooting at Fort Hood.
+One of the group's leading ideologues, the U.S.-born cleric Anwar al-Aulaqi, has been linked to Nidal M. Hasan, the Army major facing trial for the mass shooting at Fort Hood.

 The Yemeni group has also aggressively courted Westerners, an effort that has included the launch of an English-language magazine titled Inspire.

-Articles in the magazine have called on supporters to launch attacks in Western cities.
+Articles in the magazine have called on supporters to launch their own attacks in Western cities.
 King asked Leiter whether he was concerned that messages or signals were being sent through Inspire.

 "I think I'd take that more in a classified setting," Leiter said, "but as a general matter, I think Inspire is attempting not to build a secret network between AQAP folks in the United States or other English-speaking countries.
 It is more looking to what the title suggests: inspire them to act on their own."

 King's focus on the radicalization of American Muslims has drawn criticism that his forthcoming hearings could indict an entire community.